 Actors

-The entertainment industry is a tough nut to crack, and while it’s recovering from the pandemic, it remains difficult.
+The entertainment industry has always been a tough nut to crack, and while it’s recovering from the pandemic, it remains so.

-Most actors struggle to find steady work — or do something else to pay the bills while they search.
-And even fewer become stars.
+Most actors struggle to find steady work.
+Many do something else to pay the bills while they search, and even fewer become stars.

 Entry-level education required: Some college, no degree